valvarezapa/LCD/README.md

 # How to install

 How do I import this collection of algorithms in Julia?
-Is simply, just execute the following code to install the *LCD* package.
+It's simple, just execute the following code to install the *LCD* package.

 ~~~
-using Pkg; Pkg.add LCD.jl
+using Pkg; Pkg.add https://github.com/valvarezapa/LCD.jl.git
 ~~~

 You can also execute this directly in the Pkg> command line.
-You need to install the package only once.
+You need to install the module only once.
 Then, in order to use the algorithms that it contains, just add the following code to load it

 ~~~
 using LCD.jl